yuy-m/CCGrep/README.md

  - `$ ./ccgrep -f needle.c src/`
  - `$ ./ccgrep 'int a = 0;' src/`

-Note: to specify query code, you should use SINGLE quotes `'` instead of DOUBLE quotes `"` because the variable expansion leads to unexpected results.
+Note: to specify a query code, you should use SINGLE quotes `'` instead of DOUBLE quotes `"` because the variable expansion leads to unexpected results.

 #### ClonesToDetect
 Clone type to detect can be set by command line option `-b MODE`.